 Contact Paul Davis for all your property damage needs.
 (505) 471-1357

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for us to arrive, below are some tips to help deal with the damage:
+While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:

 - Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Clothing/Fabrics: Relocate wet items to a dry area.
-Do not allow draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transport wet items to a dry place.
+Do not allow draperies to remain in contact with wet floors or carpeting.

 Fire Damage Tips

 - Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can cause additional damage.
+Even for a short period of time, entry by a person can lead to additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking on carpet when possible.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Shut all doors in affected areas to limit smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to localize smoke odors as much as possible.

-- Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home is damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home has been damaged by fire, water, mold, storm or other disaster, Call Paul!